QubesOS/qubes-doc/common-tasks/usb.md

 ---------------------------------------------------------

 Starting with Qubes 3.2, it is possible to attach a single USB device to any Qube.
-While this is useful feature, it should be used with care, because there are [many security implications][usb-challenges] from using USB devices and USB passthrough will **expose your target qube** for most of them.
-If possible, use method specific for particular device type (for example block devices described above), instead of this generic one.
+While this is a useful feature, it should be used with care, because there are [many security implications][usb-challenges] from using USB devices and USB passthrough will **expose your target qube** for most of them.
+If possible, use a method specific for particular device type (for example block devices described above), instead of this generic one.

 To use this feature, you need to install `qubes-usb-proxy` package in the